2bdulra7manRea/2bdulra7manRea/README.md

-## Social Platform web application
+## Talkly Social Platform web application

+With Talky you can keep in touch with your friends and colleagues, families and share common interests and thoughts and photos . and you can network and communicate with new people via chats or creating and sharing content. also reacting to their contents.

 Frontend Technologies :
 React, React-Query, Axios, JavaScript ,Material-UI, Bootstrap, CSS, HTML5